Beyond Pairwise Interactions: Equivariant Hypergraph Diffusion for Crystal Structure Prediction: Hypergraph Modeling Variants

 \section{Hypergraph Modeling Variants}

-In \Cref{fig:EH-Diff-hypergraph}, a two-dimensional illustration is provided to elucidate the process of hyperedge modeling within crystal structures.
-To effectively identify these hyperedges, a scanning volume, either spherical or cubic, is utilized to encompass specific sets of atoms.
-A hyperedge is defined when a group of designated atoms, depicted as green and blue nodes, are enclosed within the same scanning volume, regardless of whether it assumes a spherical or cubic shape.
-The left panel of the figure demonstrates the formation of hyperedges using a spherical scanning approach, where the scanning region is a sphere centered on the atoms of interest.
-Conversely, the right panel depicts the hyperedge formation using a cubic scanning method, where the scanning region is a cube that encapsulates the relevant atoms.
-This comparative representation highlights the differences in hyperedge identification based on the geometry of the scanning volume.
+Figure \ref{fig:EH-Diff-hypergraph} illustrates hyperedge construction in crystal structures via spherical and cubic scanning volumes.
+To identify hyperedges, a scanning volume (sphere or cube) is centered on or positioned to enclose specific atoms.
+A hyperedge is formed when a designated group of atoms (green and blue nodes) is fully contained within the same scanning volume.
+The left panel shows hyperedge formation using a spherical scanning volume.
+The right panel shows the analogous process using a cubic scanning volume.
+This comparison highlights how the geometry of the scanning volume influences hyperedge identification.